-For this reason, Administration supports retaining the Village Settlement Area designation over that part of Kaleden previously proposed for sewer service.
+For these reasons, Administration supports retaining the "Village Settlement Area" designation over that part of Kaleden previously proposed for sewer service should be supported.

 Conversely, the option of replacing the Village Settlement Area designation of Kaleden with an alternative, such as "Rural-Residential" is available to the Board.
 As with the Naramata example above, the predominant form of development would be low density residential with no new water or sewer infrastructure.